containers/podman/troubleshooting.md

 will disable SELinux separation for the container.

 $ podman run --security-opt label=disable -v ~:/home/user fedora touch /home/user/file

+In cases where the container image runs as a specific, non-root user, though, the solution is to fix the user namespace.
+This would include container images such as the Jupyter Notebook image (which runs as "jovyan") and the Postgres image (which runs as "postgres").
+In either case, use the `--userns` switch to map user namespaces, most of the time by using keep_id option.

+$ podman run -v "$PWD":/home/jovyan/work --userns=keep_id jupyter/scipy-notebook

 ---
 ### 3) No such image or Bare keys cannot contain ':'